 A brand promise is based in reality, and it's something you can prove.
 It's grounded in your company's culture, philosophy and atmosphere.
-It reflects how you serve your customers and deliver value to them.
-How you make a problem they have go away.
-How you make their life better.
-Why they can't do without you and would never go anywhere else.
+It reflects how you serve your customers and deliver value to them; how you make a problem they have go away; how you make their lives better.
+Your brand promise is why they can't do without you and would never go anywhere else.

 If you were to try to think about what these famous brands promise, you might come up with something like this: